Contradictory Statements on the Nature of Christ

 He felt the disgrace of sin as much more keenly than it is possible for man to feel it, as his divine and sinless nature was exalted above the nature of man.4

-Mrs. White took the unique position that in order for Jesus to defeat Satan as the second Adam, it was necessary for him to come to earth having the same nature as the first Adam, which was an unfallen nature.
+In some of her writings, Mrs. White took the position that for Jesus to defeat Satan as the second Adam, it was necessary for him to come to earth having the same nature as the first Adam, which was an unfallen nature.

 He was to take His position at the head of humanity by taking the nature but not the sinfulness of man.5